pmsoltani/Shamsi-calendar/README.md

 This package provides functions to convert Shamsi to/from Gregorian date.
 The applicable range is: 1300/01/01 to 1469/12/29 (or 1921/03/21 to 2091/03/19).

 ## Installation
-1. Download the latest release from ???.
+1. Download the latest release.
 2. Copy the file “Shamsi.wl” to one of the folders obtained by evaluating the following command in Mathematica:
 	 `FileNameJoin[{$UserBaseDirectory,"Applications"}]`
 3. Use the command `Needs["Shamsi`"]` to load the package.